RMaarefdoust/universal/README.md

 ## How to build

-If you do want to work with the code, the universal numbers software library is built using cmake version v3.23.
+If you want to work with the code, the universal numbers software library is built using `cmake` version v3.23.
 Install the latest [cmake](https://cmake.org/download).
 There are interactive installers for MacOS and Windows.
-For Linux, a portable approach downloads the shell archive and installs it at /usr/local:
+For Linux, a portable approach downloads the shell archive and installs it at `/usr/local`:

 ```text
 > wget https://github.com/Kitware/CMake/releases/download/v3.23.1/cmake-3.23.1-Linux-x86_64.sh